Xadeck/flags/README.md

 the singular- whose first parameter is a string matching what will be used on the command line, and second parameter is a type.

-[^3]: not respecting this constraint so is undefined behavior, most likely a
+[^3]: not respecting this constraint is undefined behavior, most likely a
     crash.

 ```c++